mehulagg/gitlab/doc/user/packages/dependency_proxy/index.md

 For a list of planned additions, view the
 [direction page](https://about.gitlab.com/direction/package/dependency_proxy/#top-vision-items).

+## Enable the Dependency Proxy

+For instructions on enabling the Dependency Proxy on Self-Managed instances, refer to the [Dependency Proxy administration](https://docs.gitlab.com/ee/administration/packages/dependency_proxy.html) page.

 ## View the Dependency Proxy

 To view the Dependency Proxy: